 • institutional controls to limit future site use to prevent exposure to hazardous substances that will remain at the site after construction of the remedy is complete.

 The United States and the State of Wisconsin began negotiating with the PRPs in April 2011 for the design and implementation of the site remedy.
-EPA and the state decided to split the negotiations into two phases: the on-land portions of the site remedy first, followed later by negotiations for the sediment portion of the remedy.
-The consent decree for the on-land portions of the remedy was finalized in July 2012, and the remedial design for that portion of the remedy is underway.
+EPA and the State decided to split the negotiations into two phases: the on-land portions of the site remedy first, followed later by negotiations for the sediment portion of the remedy.
+The consent decree for the on-land portions of the remedy was enter with the court in October 2012, and EPA is currently reviewing the remedial design documents for the on-land remedies.
 The consent decree also settled all federal, state and tribal natural resource damage claims.
-EPA will be negotiating with the PRPs in the near future for the design and implementation of the sediment portion of the site remedy.
+EPA had a kick-off meeting on May 16, 2013, with the PRPs to discuss negotiations for the sediment portion of the remedy.